The Lyons Mail (1916 film)

-The Lyons Mail is a 1916 British silent film based on the 1877 play The Lyons Mail by Charles Reade, a very popular stage work of the Victorian era.
+The Lyons Mail is a 1916 British silent film directed by Fred Paul and is based on the 1877 play The Lyons Mail by Charles Reade, a very popular stage work of the Victorian era.
 A respectable French gentleman is mistaken for his doppelganger, a notorious highwaymen.

 It was made by the Ideal Film Company, one of the leading British silent film studios.
 It should not be confused with a later sound version The Lyons Mail released in 1931 by Twickenham Studios.
 It was released in the United States in 1919.

+Only the first quarter of the film survives.